-Workday HCM can be used to stand up a robust job architecture, and Workday Adaptive enables, automates, and centralizes the workforce planning process and allows for continued enhancements to scenario planning capabilities.
+Oracle HCM can be used to stand up a robust talent management and workforce planning capability, and Oracle Fusion Analytics for HCM enables, automates, and centralizes the data needed to support scenario planning capabilities.

-As the tech industry is starting to see waves of hiring freezes across companies with varying organizational structures, sizes, and other distinct characteristics, it is safe to assume that there is likely a proportional number of obstacles to plan for and overcome.
+As the tech industry continues to see waves of hiring freezes across companies with varying organizational structures, sizes, and other distinct characteristics, it is safe to assume that there is likely a proportional number of obstacles to plan for and overcome.
 Essentially, it is just as likely that there isn't a definitive, "one-size-fits-all" solution to navigate the Great Reshuffling.